 BAT/BCT for storm water for purposes of this permit reissuance, and no pollution prevention plan will be required for such storm water.
-In addition to the chemical specific monitoring required elsewhere in this permit, the permittee shall conduct an annual inspection of the facility site to identify areas contributing to a storm water discharge associated with industrial activity, and determine whether any facility modifications have occurred which result in previously-treated storm water discharges no longer receiving treatment.
-If any such discharges are identified the permittee shall request a modification of this permit within 30 days after the inspection.
+In addition to the chemical specific monitoring required elsewhere in this permit, the permittee shall conduct an annual inspection of the facility site to identify areas contributing to a storm water discharge associated with industrial activity, and determine whether any facility discharges are identified the permittee shall request a modification of this permit within 30 days after the inspection.
 Records of the annual inspection shall be retained by the permittee for the term of this permit and be made available to the Agency on request.

 SPECIAL CONDITION 12.
-For the purposes of this permit, Total PNAs is defined as the arithmetic sum of the following polynuclear aromatic compounds: Acenaphthene, Acenaphthylene, Anthracene, Benzo(a)anthracene, Benzo(a)pyrene, Benzo(b)fluoranthene, Benzo(k)fluoranthene, Benzo(g,h,i)perylene, Dibenzo(a,h)anthracene, Indeno(1,2,3-c,d)pyrene, Chrysene, Fluoranthene, Fluorene, Naphthalene, Phenanthrene, and Pyrene.
+For the purposes of this permit, Total PNAs is defined as the arithmetic sum of the following polynuclear aromatic compounds: Acenaphthene, Acenaphthylene, Anthracene, Benzo(a)anthracene, Benzo(a)pyrene, Benzo(b)fluoranthene, Benzo(b)fluoranthene, Benzo(c), h)perylene, Dibenzo(a, h)anthracene, Indeno(1,2,3-c,d)pyrene, Chrysene, Fluoranthene, Fluorene, Naphthalene, Phenanthrene, and Pyrene.
 Total BETX shall be defined as the arithmetic sum of Benzene, Toluene, Ethylbenzene, and Total Xylenes.
 For the purpose of showing compliance, concentrations found to be below detection shall be considered zero in calculations and will be reported as zero on the DMR form if all concentrations are below the detection limits.